mwcproject/mwc-node/doc/mining/Install_mac.md

 #### Do you have a router?
 Map 3416 port for incoming connections

-If you have a router you need to setup the port forwarding for income connections.
+If you have a router you need to setup the port forwarding for incoming connections.

 If you don't know how to do that, please do the search for the phrase: how to setup 'router brand' port forwarding.
 For example: `how to setup Negtgear port forwarding`  will return you a link